WHAT IS A TERRARIUM?

 Although it seems like terrariums have only recently become popular, they were actually designed with increasing intricacy and style and have been widely consumed as a decoration for the home since the Victorian age.
 Today, they became of part of the product design as a dynamic element in the modern home, while creating a tiny eco-system for everyone with a love of nature can easily deal with.

-Below, we will explain how to build one of these miniature gardens in a glass cuboctahedron crafted by us.
+Below, we will explain how to build one of these miniature gardens in a geometric terrarium crafted by us.

 The two Echeveria plants are the stars of the show.
 Tones of cool greens and blues are linked by the red accents on the leaves.
 In this workshop, The Black Mage Flower provides height at the back of the terrarium.
 When it grows too big, replace it with smaller pieces.